eddiefu1/alloy-connectivity-demo/SETUP.md

 3. Ensure you have internet connectivity
 4. Test your API key: `npm run test-api-auth`
 5. Verify you're using the correct base URL: `https://production.runalloy.com`
-6. Check [API Key Setup Guide](docs/api-key-setup.md) for detailed troubleshooting
-7. Try regenerating your API key in the Alloy dashboard
+6. Try regenerating your API key in the Alloy dashboard
-8. Ensure your API key has Connectivity API permissions
+7. Ensure your API key has Connectivity API permissions

 ### "Connection not yet established" or "Credential not found"

 **Problem**: The integration hasn't been connected yet or the connection ID is invalid.

 **Solutions**:
+1. **Test all connections (Recommended)**: Run `npm run test-all-connections` to find working connections
-1. **Find existing connections**: Run `npm run find-notion-connection` to see your connections
+2. **Find existing connections**: Run `npm run find-notion-connection` to see your connections
+3. **Test a specific connection**: Run `npm run test-notion-connection` to verify it works
-2. **Create a new connection**: Run `npm run connect-notion` to create a new OAuth connection
+4. **Create a new connection**: Run `npm run connect-notion` to create a new OAuth connection
-3. **Test your connection**: Run `npm run test-notion-connection` to verify it works
-4. **Verify connection ID**: Make sure the Connection ID in your `.env` file is correct
+5. **Verify connection ID**: Make sure the Connection ID in your `.env` file is correct
-5. **Check connection in dashboard**: Go to Alloy Dashboard → Connections to verify
+6. **Check connection in dashboard**: Go to Alloy Dashboard → Connections to verify

-6. **Use a working connection**: Some connection IDs work for API calls even if not in the list
+**Note**: Some connection IDs from the list may not work for API calls.
+Use `npm run test-all-connections` to identify which connections actually work for API operations.

 ### Module not found errors